WHICH WAY DOES THE

 almost everything we encounter in electronics.
 And these three effects

-per second, this gives EXACTLY as much
+particles flow to the left per second, this gives exactly as much

-magnetism, heating, and voltage as a hundred NEGATIVE particles flowing to
+magnetism, heating, and voltage as a hundred negative particles flowing to

 the right per second.
-(Note: this is because reversing the polarity of the particles reverses
+(Note: this is because reversing the polarity of

-voltage drop together represent nearly every feature that's
+heating, and voltage drop together represent nearly every feature that's

 important in everyday electrical circuitry.
 Therefore, as far as most

-electrical devices and circuits are concerned,
+electrical devices and circuits are concerned, it makes no difference if

-backwards through a crowd of half as many positives.
+through a crowd of half as many positives.